MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 - **Client Certificate Revocation Protocol**

     You can require certificate revocation for Client Certificates.
 Certificates that have been revoked by the CA no longer be trusted.
 Selecting this option will require all certificates to pass the CRL protocol.
-If your client certificate does not contain a CRL endpoint, you won't be able to connect from the managed device.
+If your client certificate doesn't contain a CRL endpoint, you won't be able to connect from the managed device.

 ### Onboarding an app